marionlo/100-days-of-code/README.md

 **Today's Progress**: Not a lot to say today, I've continued PHP and found some useful ressources, and I've also started to read Javascript up and going :)

+### Day 7: October 09, 2018

+**Today's Progress**: Continued to read Javascript up and going

+### Day 8: October 10, 2018

+**Today's Progress**: Today I've played a little bit with the Grid display system, and started to work on the second project of the #Javascript30 challenge which is a Javascript and CSS Clock.

+**Thoughts:** Didn't have a lot of time to code for the past two days, I hope it will be better tomorrow!